EdenKupe/anarchysf/pages/anarchists_on_the_genre.md

 (_Anarchy and Order_, 1954)

-## **Alex Comfort**
+## Alex Comfort

 "I do not decry fantasy as a genre, only fantasy which is made an excuse for irresponsibility or non-responsibility, a failure to grasp the real world, and an easy escape into an arbitrary one.
 That is not the fantasy of writers like Kafka, who went through purgatory in writing it, or fantasy like Read's _Green Child_, or _Alice in Wonderland_, or, on another level, _Candide_, nor the fantasy of a talented psychopath like de Sade."

 (_The Novel and Our Time_, 1948)

-. . . "the most frightening risk is that the fantastic-realistic genre of the future will go on being written in actual events, not ink, by deranged people who are enacting fantasy, instead of discharging it in literature.
+"the most frightening risk is that the fantastic-realistic genre of the future will go on being written in actual events, not ink, by deranged people who are enacting fantasy, instead of discharging it in literature.

 "The characteristically modern genre of fantastic is, I suppose, science fiction.
 This was originally no more than an imaginative forecast of the possibilities of science, but it has been captured by its literary ancestors in the same manner as the non-scientific romance, the erotic comic.
 At one extreme, it is not very different from that, with jargon playing the part of magic in pre-industrial fantasy, space travel as an exotic setting, and the mad scientist, who is a compound of Prometheus and Faust, playing the part of the wizard: one, that is, etymologically, contemptible for his addition to knowledge, as a drunkard is one contemptible for his addiction to drink, or a sluggard to sleep.
 At the other, it has become the vehicle through which more than one scientist who is not mad has tried to draw attention to the social activities of non-scientists who are.

-"There is no room here to pursue the ancestry of Utopias and of science fantasy turned satire \[ . . . \], but it stands in the same relation to comic-book science as Candide does to comic-book romance: both owe their sting to the convergence between fantasy and history.
-Just as Mirbeau and Kafka now sound unpleasantly factual, it is hard to tell whether some of the fantasies of science fiction are paranoiac or merely satirical" . . . .
+"There is no room here to pursue the ancestry of Utopias and of science fantasy turned satire \[ \], but it stands in the same relation to comic-book science as Candide does to comic-book romance: both owe their sting to the convergence between fantasy and history.
+Just as Mirbeau and Kafka now sound unpleasantly factual, it is hard to tell whether some of the fantasies of science fiction are paranoiac or merely satirical"

 (_Darwin and the Naked Lady,_ 1961)

 ## George Woodcock

-. . . "the resurgence of revivalist religion and the vast popularity of the otherworldly fantasies of science fiction writers are phenomena which suggest that men like Wells and Koestler are the intellectual spokesmen of a widespread feeling that, for man as he is, progress has come to an end and only the realm of miracles can offer a solution to his dilemmas."
+"the resurgence of revivalist religion and the vast popularity of the otherworldly fantasies of science fiction writers are phenomena which suggest that men like Wells and Koestler are the intellectual spokesmen of a widespread feeling that, for man as he is, progress has come to an end and only the realm of miracles can offer a solution to his dilemmas."

-('Five Who Fear the Future,' 1956)
+(_'Five Who Fear the Future',_ 1956)

 "The future worlds of so much Science Fiction are repellent largely because they are so total in their invention, so entirely unlike anything we know, that it is impossible for us to relate effectively to them or their inhabitants."

-('The Equilibrations of Freedom,' 1976)
+(_'The Equilibrations of Freedom',_ 1976)

 ## Paul and Percival Goodman

-"And if we believe the writers of science fiction, as how can we not" . . . .
+"And if we believe the writers of science fiction, as how can we not"

-## _(Communitas_, 1947, 1960)
+(_Communitas_, 1947, 1960)

 ## Paul Goodman

-. . . "the sensational technologism of Bellamy, Sant'Elia and science fiction: that is to say, visions of vaster and more marvelous achievements in the technical and managerial style that we are already used to.
-But this is soon admixed with the antiutopianism of _Brave New World—_the suspicion that more such advancements will settle us for good."
+"the sensational technologism of Bellamy, Sant'Elia and science fiction: that is to say, visions of vaster and more marvelous achievements in the technical and managerial style that we are already used to.
+But this is soon admixed with the antiutopianism of _Brave New World—_ the suspicion that more such advancements will settle us for good."

-('Utopian thinking,' 1961)
+(_'Utopian thinking',_ 1961)

 ## Arthur Uloth

 "It is tempting to say that science fiction resembles Christianity, in that it has died with its founder.
 Certainly, judging by this book, there are few who come up to Wells' standard.
 Few indeed who are likely to be remembered and read as long as he.

 "Mr. Amis includes "1984" and "The Lord of the Flies" as science fiction, but it is difficult to see on what grounds, unless it is a desire to raise the general standard.
 A science fiction story must surely revolve around some discovery or invention, some unprecedented change in nature, or at least take place on, or bear a direct relation to some other planet, or some world other than ours.
-Otherwise almost any book should be counted as science fiction. \[ . . . \] One cannot escape a feeling that these stores are included as "makeweights".
+Otherwise almost any book should be counted as science fiction. \[ \] One cannot escape a feeling that these stores are included as "makeweights".
 Most of the rest is pretty light-weight stuff."

 "The trouble is that science fiction is a form of specialised addict-literature.
 It is on the same level as the Western and the detective story.
 Wells could give it that universal appeal, which raises a story above the level of addict-literature, but his successors do not, in the main, succeed in doing this.